LangStream/langstream/README.md

 langstream apps list
 ```

-## Install your first application
+## Deploy your first application

 Inside the [examples](./examples) folder, you can find some examples of applications.

-In this example, you will create an application that performs AI completion and return information about a known person.
+In this example, you will deploy an application that performs AI completion and return information about a known person.

 1. Create the secrets file containing the OpenAI URL and access key:
 ```